Coal refuse: Handling of combustion products

+The waste ash from burning coal waste was approved as a source of fly ash by the West Virginia Department of Highways in 2019.

 Other uses

 There have been some attempts to use non-flammable coal waste in concrete production, similar to the use of fly ash.
-The waste ash from burning of coal waste is approved as a source of fly ash by the West Virginia Department of Highways in 2019.

 By geography

 United States

 In the United States, most waste coal piles accumulated from 1900 to 1970 when processing techniques were less sophisticated.
 The US has a longstanding inspection program of these refuse piles.
 In Pennsylvania alone, there are over 770 such piles identified.
 There are at least 18 coal waste burning plants in the United States, mostly in Pennsylvania.

-The Grant Town Power Project in West Virginia burns 530,000 tons of coal refuse annually, allowing the reclaimation of 30 acres of land per year.
-Still, there's critcism regarding the plant's negative profitability and its greenhouse gas emissions from burning coal.
+The Grant Town Power Project in West Virginia burns 530,000 tons of coal refuse annually, allowing the reclamation of 30 acres of land annually.
+Still, there's criticism regarding the plant's negative profitability and its greenhouse gas emissions from burning coal.
 The plant has controversially proposed pivoting to cryptocurrency mining for funding.
 Wider replacement of cement by its fly ash should bring down its carbon footprint.

+Etymology

+The word gob or goaf referring to coal waste is of uncertain origin but goes back over 200 years, long before a false etymology as a backronym for "garbage of bituminous" was humorously invented to "explain" it.

 Disasters

 In the 1966 Aberfan disaster in Wales, a colliery spoil tip collapsed, engulfing a school and killing 116 children and 28 adults.
-Other accidents involving coal waste include the Martin County coal slurry spill (US, 2000) and the Obed Mountain coal mine spill (Canada, 2013).
+Other accidents involving coal waste include the Martin County coal slurry spill (US, 2000), the Kingston Fossil Plant coal fly ash slurry spill (US, 2008), and the Obed Mountain coal mine spill (Canada, 2013).